On the role of initial velocities in pair dispersion in a microfluidic chaotic flow

+To achieve a fundamental understanding of mixing and transport phenomena, these need to be related and derived from their underlying microscopic level of description, at its simplest, the dispersion of pairs of particles \cite{Falkovich2001,Bourgoin2006,Salazar2009}.
+Inspired by seminal works on turbulence beneath the dissipative scale, theoretical attempts to understand elastic turbulence rely on the assumptions that the velocity field is smooth in space \cite{Fouxon2003,Berti2008,Steinberg2009}, associating it with the class known as the \emph{Batchelor regime} \cite{Shraiman2000,Falkovich2001}.
+For the dynamics of passive point-like tracers this means that the relative velocity between pairs is proportional to the distance separating them, with the upshot of exponential separation on average, asymptotically in time \cite{Falkovich2001,Salazar2009}; in \refSNotePrediction \ we sketch how the asymptotic exponential pair separation prediction comes about.

-The study of pair separation dynamics in elastic turbulence, taking place inside a tiny tube, presents technical challenges: \begin{inparaenum}[(i)] \item The positions of tracers are needed to be resolved over long times and distances, in particular when the tracers get nearby to each other, whereas the flow is chaotic and three-dimensional; \item The scales at which the dynamics takes place require the use of a microscope, where 3d imaging is non-trivial; \item The flow fluctuations in time dictate a high temporal resolution; \item The statistical nature of the problem demands a large sample of trajectories, which in turn requires long acquisition times and reliable automation. \end{inparaenum} To satisfy these requirements a novel method was implemented.
-The 3d positions of the fluorescent particles are determined from a single camera 2d imaging, by measuring the diffraction rings generated by the out-of-focus particle; this way the particle localisation problem turns into a ring detection problem, which is addressed accurately and efficiently in Ref.~\cite{Afik2013}.
+The experimental study of pair separation dynamics in elastic turbulence, taking place inside a tiny tube, has been limited thus far as it poses technical challenges: \ifNatComm first, the positions of tracers are needed to be resolved over long times and distances, in particular when the tracers get nearby to each other, whereas the flow is chaotic and three-dimensional; secondly, the scales at which the dynamics takes place require the use of a microscope, where three-dimensional imaging is non-trivial; thirdly, the flow fluctuations in time dictate a high temporal resolution; and finally, the statistical nature of the problem demands a large sample of trajectories, which in turn requires long acquisition times and reliable automation. \else \begin{inparaenum}[(i)] \item The positions of tracers are needed to be resolved over long times and distances, in particular when the tracers get nearby to each other, whereas the flow is chaotic and three-dimensional; \item The scales at which the dynamics takes place require the use of a microscope, where three-dimensional imaging is non-trivial; \item The flow fluctuations in time dictate a high temporal resolution; \item The statistical nature of the problem demands a large sample of trajectories, which in turn requires long acquisition times and reliable automation. \end{inparaenum} \fi

-Below we report the results of an experiment designed to measure the value of $\gamma$ using direct Lagrangian particle tracking in an elastic turbulence flow in a microfluidic tube.
+To overcome these, we have implemented a novel method, which has been tested and presented in Ref.\,\cite{Afik2015}.
+In a nutshell, the three-dimensional positions of the fluorescent particles are determined from a single camera two-dimensional imaging, by measuring the diffraction rings generated by the out-of-focus particle; this way the particle localisation problem turns into a ring detection problem, which is addressed accurately and efficiently in Ref.\,\cite{Afik2015}.
+By means of this direct Lagrangian particle tracking technique, we have established an experimental database \cite{Afik2017b} of about $10^7$ trajectories derived from passive tracers in elastic turbulence, generated in a curvilinear microfluidic tube; for further details see the \refMethods.